ctg-single-cell/transcriptome_comp/code/sctype_annotation/README.md

     Link: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE97882
     Accessed:

+# 2. Annotate In Vivo Datasets Individually
+### In the sctype_annot_all.r and Annotation_Guidelines.md the individual datasets are processed with Seurat and annotated with scType.
+The md file contains the number of PCs and resolution used for each dataset.

 # 2. Extracting the individual scRNAseq Datasets
 ### In the extract_herring.py script the downloaded file from the previous step, will be used to extract the individual datasets which have been cleaned by the original authors.
 The output will be a cleaned count matrix in the h5ad file format.